Greater Western Sydney Giants

-The Giants operate three other teams outside of the AFL.
-The club has fielded a team in the AFL Women's league since 2017 and a reserves team in the Victorian Football League (VFL) since 2021; the latter participated in the North East Australian Football League until that competition was dissolved in 2020.
+The Giants also operate other teams outside of the AFL.
+The club has fielded a team in the AFL Women's league since 2017 and a reserves team in the Victorian Football League (VFL) since 2021 and the Greater Western Sydney Giants Academy, consisting of the club's best junior development signings, contests Division 2 of the men's and women's underage national championships and the Talent League.
 A netball team, known as Giants Netball, competes in the Suncorp Super Netball.